 Often called a ‘ceilidh dance’ this is an informal party where any number of people can gather to dance and hear the ceilidh band play.
-The dancing is different from traditional Scottish country dancing, which is usually competitive.
+The dancing is subtly different from traditional Scottish country dancing, which shares the same roots but can be more technical and even competitive.
 Dancing at a ceilidh is purely for the enjoyment of dancing.

 ‘Ceilidh’ is a Gaelic word.
 Its meaning is literally ‘a visit’, it can also mean a dance, a concert or just a party.